 A student disqualified from financial aid due to unsatisfactory academic progress may be reinstated after re-establishing satisfactory academic progress.
 It will be the student’s responsibility to present documentation of completed units to the Financial Aid and Scholarship Office with a written request for reinstatement.
 Any award of financial aid following reinstatement will be subject to the availability of funds.
 No funds will be reserved for disqualified students.

 Undergraduate students that are pre-nursing or undeclared will be in a warning status between 60 and 69.9 units.
 If a pre-nursing student or undeclared major student hits 70 units, they will fail SAP and must be admitted into the nursing program or declare a major before an SAP Appeal is reviewed.
-At adviser discretion, if student is meeting all other SAP requirements, the student doesn't need to appeal.
+At advisor discretion, if student is meeting all other SAP requirements, the student doesn’t need to appeal.
 They can just declare a major and it must reflect in PS.
 Once this happens, they can be funded.
+Students that declare a major, must take courses in that major in order to be funded.

 Students who are disqualified due to unsatisfactory academic progress or exhaustion of maximum unit eligibility will be notified in writing (by email) of their disqualification.
 Exceptions may be requested on a case-by-case basis when a student feels there are mitigating circumstances beyond his/her control which warrant special consideration.
 A student cannot use the same reason for multiple appeals.